 Sunglasses are a super cute accessory.
-Most babies and toddlers don’t actually keep them on or really need them if they’re wearing a hat until a bit older.
+Most babies and toddlers don’t actually keep them on or really need them if they’re wearing a baby sun hat until a bit older.
 When they’re ready for sunglasses, make sure to buy them from a trusty source.
 I would trust Target over Amazon as there are too many third party sellers listing things with no quality control!

 For the sitting stage, a 24″ blow up pool is a great beach toy.
-This lets you bring the water to them, keep a bit of sand at bay when needed.
+This lets you bring the ocean water to them, keep a bit of sand at bay when needed.
 It’s a like an ocean or beach sampler.

 BUY: Kiddie Pool, Amazon – $11

 Reusable Swim Diapers vs Disposables

 For pools, until your baby is a little older, we recommend disposable swim diapers!
 Buy a pack and split it with a few other mamas if you’re worried you won’t use them all up.
 As they get older and a bit more predictable, a reusable swim diaper is easier and more comfortable for the beach.
 You have to think worst case scenario when decided reusable or disposable swim diaper.
 The beach worst case is not too bad.
 You’d be putting a poopy swim diaper in a bag and cleaning up your baby.
 In a pool… I’ll let your imagination take it from here.
 Note: if you weren’t aware, reusable swim diapers don’t hold pee like regular diapers.
 It goes right through, otherwise it would just be a normal diaper.
 They’re just designed to contain poop.
 Brand doesn’t usually matter for swim diapers.
 Choose from Huggies or Pampers.

 Beach Essentials for Toddlers & Kids